vex-me-not/MySQLuiries/README.md

 # MySQLuiries
-Load the provided .db file in MySQL workbench and run the quiries
+Make sure to first load the vaxdpDump file and then the quiries file